PlasmaFAIR/fortitude/CONTRIBUTING.md

 Rules should also be categorised appropriately.
-For example, if a rule is intended to discourage the use of outdated features, it may go under `Obsolescent`, or perhaps a more specific category such as `Modules` or `Typing`.
+For example, if a rule is intended to discourage the use of outdated features, it may go under `Obsolescent`.
+If it discourages bug-prone coding patterns, it should go under `Correctness`.
 If the rule only affects code readability, it should go under `Style`.

 The boundaries between categories are not always clear, so the exact name and category of a rule is often determined following a discussion after a pull